yiufung/note/TCP:IP Illustrated/vol1-chapter-1-introduction.markdown

           *  Con: Poor utilization

 *  **Connection-Oriented** networks:
-    *  Build on cirtcuits or packets.
+    *  Build on circuits or packets.
     *  Virtual Circuits (VC) can be implemented atop connection oriented packets.
 Basis for X.25 protocol.
     *  *state* be stored in each switch for each connection
     *  each packet carries small overhead info about the state